Skip to main content

 Note

-The API is more restrictive than the FTP or URL upload.
-If you upload an incorrect category or if your feed is missing mandatory attributes, the product upload fails.
+The API is more restrictive than the SFTP or URL upload.
+If you upload an incorrect category or your feed is missing mandatory attributes, the product upload fails.

 Export your feed to GMC via API